slawomirbiernacki/seldon-mlops-task/README.md

 ## General information

-Here's my simple program that deploys seldon custom resource to kubernetes cluster.
+Here's my simple program that deploys seldon custom resource to kubernetes cluster and manipulates it.

 ## Assumptions and general thoughts